Improvement, development and leadership

 Disabled people remain at the heart of our work.
 Here are a few ways our team is leading the way to improve organisations, including within sport and leisure.

 For disabled people to be active for life, it is crucial for the sport and leisure sector to provide excellent, accessible facilities and opportunities.
 Activity Alliance has a suite of solutions that help to address your organisation’s need for improvement in relation to disability equality.
 Our team of advisors are available to support the process too.
-One of these is LEAD (Leading Equitable and Accessible Delivery).
+One of these is Lead.

-The LEAD (Leading Equitable and Accessible Delivery) programme will support an organisation to self-assess their offer for disabled people under a range of key themes.
+The Lead programme will support an organisation to self-assess their offer for disabled people under a range of key themes.
 These include strategy, leadership, community engagement and people management.